 Natural therefore the way.

 The way therefore long enduring, nearly rising beyond oneself.

-Perhaps the sudden flash of knowing, the Zen Satori, is the kick-starter for “unbounded knowing”.
-It gets the ball rolling, so to speak.
-Chapter 11 of the Bhagavad Gita describes the overwhelming nature of seeing the whole picture.
+The Zen Satori’s sudden flash of knowing may kick-start ‘unbounded knowing’.
+It helps get the ball rolling.
+The Bhagavad Gita describes the challenging nature of such ‘unbounded knowing’.
 This dialog is between two characters, the noble warrior Arjuna and Krishna (a Hindu deity corresponding to Jesus Christ).

 Arjuna asks, “If thou thinkest, O my Lord, that it can be seen by me, show me, O God of Yoga, the glory of thine own Supreme Being“.

 Then Krishna says, “See now the whole universe with all things that move and move not, and whatever thy soul may yearn to see.
 See it all as One in me.”

 Krishna allows Arjuna to see what all fear to see, “I am all‑powerful Time which destroys all things.”

 After Krishna reveals all, Arjuna freaks out and says, “In a vision I have seen what no man has seen before: I rejoice in exultation, and yet my heart trembles with fear.
 Have mercy upon me, Lord of gods, Refuge of the whole universe: show me again thine own human form.”

 Krishna replies, “By my grace and my wondrous power I have shown to thee, Arjuna, this form supreme made of light, which is the Infinite, the All: mine own form from the beginning, never seen by man before.”